LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

   compiles one or more listed C# source files.

 csharp
-  is the interactive C# statement tesing program.
+  is the interactive C# statement testing program.

 nant
   is used to build (particularly more complicated) projects, assuming